freiraumpetersburg/ansible-role-nextcloud/README.md

 - Emails of new user are public by default | [Ticket](https://github.com/nextcloud/server/issues/6582)
 - There is actually no GPDR export | [Ticket](https://github.com/nextcloud/data_request/issues/17)
-- Editing of documents does not work with public shares (txt/odt)

 Privacy